jacques/docs.npmjs.com/content/enterprise/intro.md

     //<your-server>:8080/:_authToken=abc123
     ```

-    With this in place, any publishes or installs of packages with the `@myco` scope will automatically go to or come from your private On-Site registry.
+    With this in place, any publishes or installs of packages with the `@myco` scope will automatically go to or come from your private Enterprise registry.

-    For more details on configuring the npm client for your On-Site registry, see [this page](/enterprise/client-configuration).
+    For more details on configuring the npm client for your Enterprise registry, see [this page](/enterprise/client-configuration).

-- Optionally set your On-Site registry as your primary registry
+- Optionally set your Enterprise registry as your primary registry

     ```
     $ npm config set registry http://<your-server>:8080